reflectivity/reflectivity.github.io/working_groups/file_formats/tasks/units.md

 date: 2020-10-08
 ---

-# Units

-## discussion: How do we write reciprocal and non-SI units?
+## How do we write reciprocal and non-SI units?

 The following table shows the physical dimensions typically used in reflectometry with the *accepted* units.
 The